mariaacatena/Multi-Segment-Cam-Motion-Simulation/README.md

-# Multi Segment Cam Motion Simulation
+# Multi-Segment Cam Motion Simulation
 Project developed for the Mechanics of Machines 2 exam - Automation Engineering

 ## Overview